Nemael/Rogue-Legacy-2-Mods/README.md

 You might have to modify the GamePath in `solution_private.targets` to suit your local game location to build the mods correctly.

+When build completes, the mods will be copied to your game directory automatically.

 ## Information

 This mod has been made possible using [Wobat's mods](https://github.com/wobatt/RogueLegacy2Mods) source code, and uses Wob_Common from that repository.